 Yoga instructor pay scales and even the yoga instructor salary part-time for those who hold other careers can be increased in one simple way.
 And that’s by learning as much as you can.

 As in all things in life, the more qualified you are, the higher the yoga instructor salary per hour you can ask from your clients.
-But there is another factor why you should learn as much as you possibly can.
+But there is another reason why you should learn as much as possible.

 That’s because the more you know, the better the yoga teacher you will be, right?

-And good teachers/instructors in the world of fitness certainly get more clients, mostly through other clients telling friends and family members about their services.
-Without a doubt, word of mouth advertising is something that will benefit excellent instructors.
+And good teachers/instructors in the fitness world certainly get more clients, mostly through other clients telling friends and family members about their services.
+Without a doubt, word-of-mouth advertising is something that will benefit excellent instructors.

-A yoga teacher that knows what they are talking about is more likely to have clients that remain with them for the long-run.
+A yoga teacher who knows what they are talking about is likelier to have clients that remain with them for the long run.
 And that’s what you want.
-Long-term clients are the lifeblood for any person in the fitness world that wants to go it alone.
+Long-term clients are the lifeblood for anyone in the fitness world who wants to do it alone.

 It kind of goes without saying that as a yoga instructor, the more experience you have, the more you should be paid.

-You can be the most qualified yoga instructor in the world, having completed courses all over the globe but if you don’t actually teach yoga, how can you expect to demand a massive salary from your clients, or from a studio when you land your first job?
+You can be the most qualified yoga instructor in the world, having completed courses all over the globe, but if you don’t actually teach yoga, how can you expect to demand a massive salary from your clients or a studio when you land your first job?

-Knowledge and experience can go a long way to helping ensure that you are in the top bracket when it comes to the average yoga instructor salary.
+Knowledge and experience can go a long way to helping ensure that you are in the top bracket when it comes to the average yoga instructor’s salary.